sunnyveerla/HCsig/README.md

 - (2) Alignment.
 The human reference genome will be indexed.
 The reads will be mapped to the reference genome. (`BWA` will be used for both indexing and alignment.)

 - (3) Clean-up.
 After alignment, the SAM files will be sorted and the PCR duplicates will be marked and removed.
 Also, the .sorted.deduplicated.sam will be converted to BAM files.
+GATK software (v4.1) was applied for base quality score recalibration (BQSR).
 The BAM files will be indexed for later analysis. (`Picard` will be used for sorting SAM, marking duplicates, removing duplicates and converting SAM to BAM. `samtools` will be used for generating the clean_up stats and for indexing the BAM files.)

 - (4) Relative copy number profile.
 The BAM files will be analyzed through fixed-size binning, filtering, correction, and normalization to generate the read counts per bin.
 This data will then be used for the segmentation of bins and for generating the relative copy number profile. (`QDNAseq` will be used for this step.)